lyokha/hl/README.md

 #### DESCRIPTION

-hl reads text from list of files or stdin and prints it on the console with specified patterns highlighted using terminal color escape sequences.
+hl reads text from list of files or standard input and prints it on terminal with specified patterns highlighted using ANSI color escape sequences.
 Patterns are intrinsically perl-compatible regular expressions.

 Global options are processed internally by hl whereas highlight options are passed into Term::Highlight module, therefore they should not mix.
-The first occurrence of an option which are not recognized as global is regarded as the beginning of highlight options.
+The first occurrence of an option which has not been recognized as global is regarded as beginning of highlight options.
 Highlight options can be explicitly separated from global options with option `--` (must not be confused with option `-` that separates list of files from highlight options).

 *Global options:*

 - **-s &lt;snippet&gt;**
-      loads a snippet with specified name from file \~/.hlrc.
-The white space between `-s` and the name of snippet can be omitted.
+      loads a snippet with the specified name from file \~/.hlrc.
+The white space between `-s` and the name of the snippet may be omitted.
       For example `-sW` will load snippet with name `W`.

 - **-g (-grep)**
-      prints only lines which match specified patterns.
+      prints only lines that match specified patterns.

 - **-r**  greps recursively, implies `-g`.
-If file list is empty starts search in current directory.
+If the file list is empty then grep starts in the current directory.

 - **-l**  prints the list of files where matches were found, implies `-g`.